DerULF1/8bit-computer/README.md

 # 8bit-computer
 ## Introduction
 Like some more people I was highly impressed by [Ben Eater's series](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU) about building a computer from simple ICs on breadboards.
-My first attempts to work on electronics decades ago all failed because of my disability to solder.
+My first attempts to work on electronics decades ago all failed because of my inability to solder.
 So building without soldering was what caught my attention.
 My personal background on computers is a degree in applied computer science but I have no deeper knowledge in electronics except for the basics they teach in school.
-But [James Bates' series](https://www.youtube.com/playlist?list=PL_i7PfWMNYobSPpg1_voiDe6qBcjvuVui) convinced me to try some enhancements on Ben Eater's additional design.
+But [James Bates' series](https://www.youtube.com/playlist?list=PL_i7PfWMNYobSPpg1_voiDe6qBcjvuVui) convinced me to try some additional enhancements on Ben Eater's design.
+Pictures of this build and some additional explanations can be found in [my video series](https://youtube.com/playlist?list=PL5-Ar_CvItgaP27eT_C7MnCiubkyaEqF0).

 ## Major Enhancements to Ben Eater's Design
 * [16-bit address bus with 64k bytes of RAM](Schematics/memory.pdf)